Margaret Carlyle

 Selected Publications & Presentations

-Co-author (with Katherine M. Reinhart), “Introduction” co-authored (with Katherine M. Reinhart) of “Anatomical Things,” Journal Special Issue, KNOW: A Journal on the Formation of Knowledge 6:1 (June 2022): 1–5
+Co-authored with Katherine M. Reinhart, “Introduction,” in “Anatomical Things,” Journal Special Issue, KNOW: A Journal on the Formation of Knowledge 6:1 (June 2022): 1–5

 “Mistress Mummy: Dissecting the Flesh-and-Blood Venus,” in “Anatomical Things,” Journal Special Issue, KNOW: A Journal on the Formation of Knowledge 6:1 (June 2022): 139–176